 10 EYE MASK

 Who wants to wake every morning at sunrise?
 Not me, that’s for sure.

 Eye masks are a useful travel gift as they can come in handy in all sorts of situations from long-haul flights to hotel rooms without blackout blinds.
 One of the most lightweight gifts for someone who travels, they’re easy to pack, taking up close to zero room and weight.

 There is no shortage of choice, from pretty silk sleep masks to functional fabric ones.

-Whether it’s to snooze on that long-haul flight of to muffle the noise of barking dogs in the wee small hours of the morning, I never travel without earplugs.
-And they’re perfect Christmas stocking filler for the frequent traveller.
+Whether it’s to help me snooze on that long-haul flight or to muffle the noise of barking dogs in the wee small hours of the morning, I never travel without earplugs.
+And they’re the perfect Christmas stocking filler for the frequent traveller.

 I prefer these disposable foam earplugs which are super soft and block noises up to 38dB.